-- 8.1 The air cooler shall satisfy the following requirements under the standard rating conditions specified in 7: - a) The tested value of air delivery shall be within ± 10 percent of the value declared by the manufacturer; - b) The minimum energy efficiency ratio (EER) shall be as per the Table 1; and - c) Power factor When operating under full load capacity under the specified test conditions with controls set for maximum fan speed, the air cooler shall have an overall power factor measured at rated voltage and frequency of not less than 0.85.
+8.1 The air cooler shall satisfy the following requirements under the standard rating conditions specified in $\underline{7}$:

+- a) The tested value of air delivery shall be within \pm 10 percent of the value declared by the manufacturer; - b) The minimum energy efficiency ratio (EER) shall be as per the Table 1; - c) Power factor When operating under full load capacity under the specified test conditions with controls set for maximum fan speed, the air cooler shall have an overall power factor measured at rated voltage and frequency of not less than 0.85. - d) The tested value of cooling efficiency shall not be less than 90 percent of the value declared by the manufacturer; and - e) The tested value of power consumption shall not be greater than 105 percent of the value declared by the manufacturer.